HEAL/platform-documentation/docs/data_mgmt_and_repos.md

 Data Management and Repositories
 --------------------------------

 To help HEAL investigators in the repository selection process, the HEAL Data Stewards at RENCI/RTI have developed [Repository Selection Criteria](https://www.healdatafair.org/resources/guidance/selection) and identified a number of recommended repositories.
-A HEAL-approved repository is a FAIR data repository that is NIH-approved and ideally has an API for metadata and data permissions calls.
+A HEAL-compliant repository is a FAIR data repository that is NIH-supported and ideally has an API for metadata and data permissions calls.

 The following is a non-exhaustive selection of repositories and resources currently made accessible through or leveraged by the Heal Platform: